Mikep89/etl_with_dbt_and_composer/README.md

 ![image](ref/lmia_summary.png)

-This is the DBT flow diagram that details how the transofrmation layer managed the data
+This is the DBT flow diagram that details how the transformation layer managed the data

 ![image](ref/dbt-dag.png)